 HOME PRINTS DRAWINGS SCULPTURES BOOK JACKETS ILLUSTRATED BOOKS ILLUSTRATIONS ARTISTS BOOKS NEW NEWS BIOGRAPHY fjetter@earthlink.net

-All Text and Images © Frances Jetter 2019
+© Frances Jetter 2024

-Making the Prints for Amalgam
+Making the Prints for AMALGAM

 Justin Sanz printing